Scott Rudin

-Scott Rudin (born July 14, 1958) is an American film, television, and theatre producer.
-His films include the Academy Award-winning Best Picture No Country for Old Men, as well as Uncut Gems, Lady Bird, Fences, The Girl with the Dragon Tattoo, The Social Network, South Park: Bigger, Longer & Uncut, School of Rock, Zoolander, The Truman Show, Clueless, The Addams Family, and eight Wes Anderson films.
+Scott Rudin (born July 14, 1958) is an American film, television and theatre producer.
+His films include the Academy Award Best Picture-winning No Country for Old Men, as well as Uncut Gems, Lady Bird, Fences, The Girl with the Dragon Tattoo, The Social Network, South Park: Bigger, Longer & Uncut, School of Rock, Zoolander, The Truman Show, Clueless, The Addams Family, and eight Wes Anderson films.
 On Broadway, he has won 17 Tony Awards for shows such as The Book of Mormon, Hello, Dolly!, The Humans, A View from the Bridge, Fences and Passion.

-He is one of eighteen people who have won an Emmy, Grammy, Oscar, and Tony (EGOT).
+He is one of 21 people who have won an Emmy, Grammy, Oscar, and Tony (EGOT).

-Rudin announced that he would be "stepping back" from his Broadway, film and streaming projects following The Hollywood Reporter allegations of abusive behavior towards his employees; according to Variety, Rudin's name was subsequently removed from a number of upcoming films, and Rudin's business relationship with the studio A24 was terminated.
+In 2021, Rudin stepped back from his Broadway, film and streaming projects following allegations published by The Hollywood Reporter of abusive behavior towards his employees; Rudin's name was subsequently removed from a number of upcoming films, and Rudin's business relationship with the studio A24 was terminated.
+In 2025, he returned to Broadway as the producer of Little Bear Ridge Road, starring Laurie Metcalf.

 Early life

-Rudin was born and raised in Baldwin, New York, on Long Island in a Jewish family.
+Rudin was born and raised in Baldwin, New York, on Long Island, in a Jewish family.
 He attributes much of his interests and behavior to his upbringing.

 Career

-At the age of 16, he started working as an assistant to theatre producer Kermit Bloomgarden.
-Later, he worked for producers Robert Whitehead and Emanuel Azenberg.
-In lieu of attending college, Rudin took a job as a casting director and ended up starting his own company.
-His newly minted firm cast numerous Broadway shows, including Annie (1977) for Mike Nichols.
-He also cast PBS's Verna: USO Girl (1978), starring Sissy Spacek and William Hurt; and the mini-series The Scarlet Letter (1979) starring Meg Foster, Kevin Conway and John Heard; also, the films King of the Gypsies (1978), The Wanderers (1979), Simon (1980) with Alan Arkin and Resurrection (1980).
+At the age of 16, he started working as an assistant to theater producer Kermit Bloomgarden.
+Later, Rudin worked for producers Robert Whitehead and Emanuel Azenberg.
+Instead of attending college, Rudin took a job as a casting director and thereafter started his own company.
+His new firm cast many Broadway shows, including Annie (1977) for Mike Nichols.
+He also cast PBS's Verna: USO Girl (1978), starring Sissy Spacek and William Hurt, and the mini-series The Scarlet Letter (1979), starring Meg Foster, Kevin Conway and John Heard, as well as the films King of the Gypsies (1978), The Wanderers (1979), Simon (1980) with Alan Arkin, and Resurrection (1980).